 The Kimball Approach

 The Kimball approach to building the data warehouse starts with identifying the key business processes and the key business questions that the data warehouse needs to answer.
 The key sources (operational systems) of data for the data warehouse are analyzed and documented.
 ETL software is used to bring data from all the different sources and load into a staging area.
 From here, data is loaded into a dimensional model.
 Here the comes the key difference: the model proposed by Kimball for data warehousing—the dimensional model—is not normalized.
 The fundamental concept of dimensional modeling is the star schema.
 In the star schema, there is typically a fact table surrounded by many dimensions.
 The fact table has all the measures that are relevant to the subject area, and it also has the foreign keys from the different dimensions that surround the fact.
 The dimensions are denormalized completely so that the user can drill up and drill down without joining to another table.
 Multiple star schemas will be built to satisfy different reporting requirements.
 So, how is integration achieved in the dimensional model?
-Here, Kimball proposes the concept of ‘confirmed dimensions’.
+Here, Kimball proposes the concept of ‘conformed dimensions’.
 The key dimensions, like customer and product, that are shared across the different facts will be built once and be used by all the facts (Kimball et al. 2013).
 This ensures that one thing or concept is used the same way across the facts.
 Another key artifact of the Kimball model is the ‘enterprise bus matrix’.
-This is the document where the different facts are listed vertically and the confirmed dimensions are listed horizontally.
+This is the document where the different facts are listed vertically and the conformed dimensions are listed horizontally.
 Where ever the dimensions play a foreign key role in the fact, it is marked in the document.
 This serves as an anchoring document showing how the star schemas are built and what is left to build in the data warehouse.
 Figure 1.3 shows a typical Kimball data warehouse architecture.

 Here are some of the advantages of the Kimball method: